shereshevskiy/neuro_consultant_bot/README.md

 This project is a Telegram bot that uses ChatGPT for processing user questions.
 It features asynchronous communication with the backend, user request tracking, and request history management.

+The bot leverages **RAG (Retrieval-Augmented Generation)** technology, integrating a custom-built knowledge base specifically designed for this bot.
+This enables the bot to retrieve relevant context from the knowledge base and provide more accurate and informed responses to user queries.

 ## Features

 - **ChatGPT Integration**: Users can ask questions to ChatGPT.